1960s

 1960

-Utah Synthetic C alfalfa released.
+Utah Synthetic C alfalfa released

 January 24 Algeria uprises against French president De Gaulle

-February 13 France performs 1st nuclear test at Reggane Proving Grounds Algeria
+February 13 France performs 1st nuclear test at Reggane Proving Grounds Algeria and thus becomes 4th nuclear nation exploding an A-Bomb in Sahara

 February 29 1st Playboy Club, featuring bunnies, opens in Chicago